+a) Be free of wood, organic debris and other deleterious materials;

-- b) Not contain rocks or clods grealer than 2.5 inches in any dimension; - c) Not contain more than 25 percent of fines passing the #200 sieve; - d) Have a Sand Equivalent greater than 18; - e) Have a Plasticity Index less than 15; and - f) Have an R-Value of not less than 30
+b) Not contain rocks or clods greater than 2.5 inches in any dimension;

+cj Not contain more than 25 percent of fines passing the #200 sieve;

+d) Have a Sand Equivalent greater than 18;

+e) Have a Plasticity Index less than 15; and

+f) Have an R-Value of not less than 30

-Environmental Review Inital Study
+Environmental Review Inital Study ATTACHMEN APPLICATION

-ATTACHMENT S. 6 of 7

-APPLICATION 05-0407

-10 We estimate shrinkage factors of about 15 percent for the on-site materials when used in engineered fills
+10 We estimate shrinkage factors of about 15 percent for fhe on-site materials when used in engineered fills

-11 All permanent cut and fill slopes should be inclined no sleeper than 2.1 (horizontal to vertical)
+11. All permanent cut and fill slopes should be inclined no steeper than 2.1 (horizontal to vertical).

-12. Following grading, all exposed slopes should be planted as soon as possible wilh erosion-resistant vegetation.
+12 Following grading. all exposed slopes should be planted as soon as possible with erosion-resistant vegetation

-13 After the earthwork operations have been completed and the geotechnical engineer has finished his observation of the work, no further earthwork operations shall be performed except with the approval of and under the observation of the geotechnical engineer
+13 After the earthwork operations have been completed and the geolechnical engineer has finished his observation of the work, no further earthwork operations shall be performed except with the approval of and under the observation of the geolechnical engineer